ledongthuc/CustomSoftwareSerial/README.md

 ```

 # Little story
 A sunny day, I implement an library to control BLE HM-10 module through serial port but I recognize the Arduino's SoftwareSerial doesn't support parity bit.
-It also only support one stop bit instead two.
-This is short story why I create this project
+The stop bit only support one.
+So, I create and share this project for someone who need it.

+If you got any problem or question, let me know.
+Thanks